jeffrin-samuel/RoyalRetreats-FSD-Mini-Project/README.md

 - **Email:** test@example.com (any email)
 - **OTP:** Any 4-8 digit number (e.g., 123456)

-> Note: This card only works in Razorpay’s test mode and do not process real payments.
+> Note: This card only works in Razorpay’s test mode and does not process real payments.

+---

 ## About This Project

-This full-stack project is developed for personal learning and demonstration purposes only.
+This full-stack project is developed as part of a college project for learning and demonstration purposes.